alexantoniogonzalez2/movie-genre-prediction/README.md

-## Movie Genre Prediction from Audio, Visual, and Text Features!
+## Movie Genre Prediction from Audio, Visual, and Text Features
-This project consists in a Jupyter notebook containing a Neural Network for genre movie prediction
+In this project was developed a Neural Network for genre movie prediction.
+Some Feature Engineering tasks were done for this purpose.

+### Files
+- The Neural Network is available in this [Jupyter Notebook](https://github.com/alexantoniogonzalez2/movie-genre-prediction/blob/master/Neural%20Network%20for%20movie%20genre%20prediction.ipynb).
+- A research report is available [here](https://github.com/alexantoniogonzalez2/movie-genre-prediction/blob/master/Research%20Report.pdf).

 ### Requirements
 - Environment for run a Jupyter Notebook.
 For example: [Jupyter Project](https://jupyter.org/install).
 A basic requirement for Jupyter Notebook is Python.
-- The data files utilized in this project should be in a folder named 'data' in the same directory that the file Assignment2.ipynb.
+- The data files utilized in this project should be in a folder named 'data' in the same directory that the file 'Neural Network for movie genre prediction.ipynb'.

 ### Compatibility